blukatdevelopment/UnchainedWorldsOld/keeper_info/campaigns/korsarus/factions.md

 - Infiltrate the Omarian government with thieves

 ## The rebels
-The rebels are committed to the cause of liberating the villages under Omarian control, freeing them from paying tribute and allowing them to exist indepdendently.
-The rebels are organized by wildfolk, but have allies and comrades from many cultures.
+The rebels are a broad coalition with a militant core of wildfolk who are committed to the cause of liberating the villages under Omarian control, freeing them from paying tribute, and allowing them to exist indepdendently.

 ### Goals
 - Establish base in North East